zold-io/wts.zold.io/README.md

 header inside.
 Using that job ID you can check the status of the job as explained above in `/job.json`.

   * `GET /pull`: asks the server to pull your wallet from the network.
+This is a pretty fast and safe operation, you can do it every time before reading the wallet content, like finding transactions or checking the balance.
+If the wallet already exists on our server, there will be no pull from the network.
+If you really want to pull, no matter what, add `force=true`.

   * `GET /create`: creates a new wallet, assigns a new wallet ID to the user, leaving the keygap and private RSA key the same.